symfony/symfony-docs/reference/constraints/NoSuspiciousCharacters.rst

 Basic Usage
 -----------

-The following constraint will ensures a username cannot be spoofed by using many detection mechanisms:
+The following constraint will use different detection mechanisms to ensure that the username is not spoofed:

 .. configuration-block::